mini-bomba/StreamChatMod/README.md

 First, generate & set the Twitch token.
 To do that, simply run `/twitch token`.
 A prompt for granting permission to your Twitch account will appear in your browser.
-After granting permission, you will be redirected to a locahost page.
+After granting permission, you will be redirected to a localhost page.
 If permission was granted within around 120 seconds, the token will automatically be saved (as indicated by the ✅ emoji in your browser and a confirmation message in your minecraft client).
 If you got a connection refused page instead, you can still manually set the token by copying it from the url (the `access_token` query param) and use the command `/twitch settoken <token>`.
 If the prompt window did not appear, you can use [this link](https://id.twitch.tv/oauth2/authorize?response_type=token&client_id=q7s0qfrigoczrj1a1cltcebjx95q8g&redirect_uri=http://localhost:39571&scope=chat:read+chat:edit).
 If you leak your token, you can quickly invalidate it by running `/twitch revoketoken`

-After configuring the token, use the command `/twitch enable` to enable the Twitch chat and run `/twitch chat join <channel name>` for every channe chat you want to see in-game.
+After configuring the token, use the command `/twitch enable` to enable the Twitch chat and run `/twitch chat join <channel name>` for every channel's chat you want to see in-game.

 If you want to send messages from the in-game chat to your stream chat, run `/twitch chat select <channel name>` to select the channel to send messages to.
 Then you can use `/twitchchat <your message>` or `/tc <your message>` to send a message.